dneish2/Prompting-101/PromptingStyles.md

 - **Additional Resources:**
   Regularly review leading AI research blogs, conference proceedings, and internal testing reports to stay abreast of emerging techniques and best practices.

----

-*This guide is intended to serve as a living document—update it regularly as new research and innovations emerge in the field of prompt engineering for large language models.*